 Tobacco Shops & Smokers' Lounges

-Our Tobacco Shops & Smokers’ Lounges fact sheet helps with determining when businesses qualify for an exemption in the state smokefree workplace law and when they don’t.
-We've also included options for enforcing the existing smokefree workplace law and regulating exempt businesses locally by enacting smokefree air ordinances or tobacco retailer licensing ordinances.
+ChangeLab Solutions developed this fact sheet, Tobacco Shops & Smokers’ Lounges, to help with determining when businesses qualify for an exemption in the state smokefree workplace law and when they don’t.
+The fact sheet also includes options for enforcing the existing smokefree workplace law and regulating exempt businesses locally by enacting smokefree air ordinances or tobacco retailer licensing ordinances.